 - 50% of mobile phone users are likely to visit a store on the same day they conducted their search

-Why not give it a spin yourself by visiting Googles homepage and simply clicking on the birthday doodle.
+Why not give it a spin yourself by visiting Google’s page and clicking on the birthday doodle.

 Google’s co-founders met in 1997 when Larry Page had just arrived at Stanford University to begin a PHD in computer science.
 Sergey Brin was randomly assigned to show him around the campus, and from there, the two came together to design a better way to search for scholarly papers online.